-On April 9, 2019, the employer filed an appeal from the April 3, 2019, (reference 05) unemployment insurance decision that allowed benefits.
+On April 9, 2019, the employer filed an appeal from the April 3, 2019, (reference 03) unemployment insurance decision that allowed benefits.
 The parties were properly notified about the hearing.
 A telephone hearing was held on April 29, 2019.
-Claimant participated and testified.
+Claimant did not participate.
 Employer participated through Human Resource Coordinator Lisa Hadenfeldt.
+Official notice was taken of the administrative record as it relates to claimant's benefit payment history.
 Official notice was taken of EAB Hearing Number 19B-UI-00595.